Battery Crimes in Pasco County

 Call (813) 250-0500.

-Battery on a Law Enforcement Officer (LEO) in Florida
+Battery on a Law Enforcement Officer (LEO)

 Florida law provides for certain battery offenses to be increased in severity when committed against any law enforcement officer or a first responder including a firefighter or emergency medical care provider as explained in Section 784.07, F.S.